leftthomas/DREML/README.md

-# CCN
+# DCN
-A PyTorch implementation of Convolutional Capsule Network based on the paper [Convolutional Capsule Network for Human Matting]().
+A PyTorch implementation of Diverse Capsule Network based on the paper [Diverse Capsule Network for Image Retrieval]().

 ## Requirements
 - [Anaconda](https://www.anaconda.com/download/)